pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 To increase the number of TiDB, TiKV, or TiFlash nodes, take the following steps:

-1. Navigate to **Active Clusters** page and click the name of a cluster that you want to scale.
+1. In the TiDB Cloud console, navigate to **Active Clusters** page and click the name of a cluster that you want to scale.
 The overview page of the cluster is displayed.
 2. In the cluster information pane on the left, click **Setting**.
 3. Click **Scale** in the drop-down menu.
 The **Scale** window is displayed.
 4. In the **Scale** window, increase the number of TiDB, TiKV, or TiFlash nodes.